Pratt0923/data_verification_tool/README.md

 * `bundle install`
 * `rails db:migrate`
 * To run the code locally type `rails s` into the command line to start it.
 To stop this process type ctrl + c.

-What this code does is
-1. Takes in the Programming Grid, the QA list, and the emails
-2. Makes the user input the Versions and the Merge Variables
-3. Uses those Merge Variables to find out which version each email is, via the QA List
-4. Uses the version to compare each sentence in the email to the Programming Grid and find a match
-5. Highlight the match if there is one.
-If not it writes "COULD NOT FOUND" next to the sentence.

 # Controllers
 This is where the data from ruby is passed to the HTML so that the HTML can display it on the page.